 Prof Challis will collaborate with Professor Shuang-Yan Tang at the Chinese Academy of Sciences Institute of Microbiology, Beijing on the development of synthetic biology approaches for the identification and structural diversification of novel antibiotics.

 The Chinese Academy of Sciences (CAS) is a leading academic institution and comprehensive research and development centre in natural science, technological science and high-tech innovation in China.
 It consists of the Academic Divisions and various subordinate institutions.
-Membership of the Academy represents the highest level of national honor for Chinese scientists.
+Membership of the Academy represents the highest level of national honour for Chinese scientists.

 To date, CAS has 13 branch offices, over 100 research institutes, and 2 universities: the University of Science and Technology of China (USTC) and University of the Chinese Academy of Sciences (CAS).